 Patent costs consist of patent-related legal and filing fees.
 Due to the uncertainty associated with the successful development of our AOT product, all patent costs are expensed as incurred.
-During the three-month periods ended March 31, 2021 and 2020, patent costs were \$4,000 and \$6,000, respectively, and were included as part of operating expenses in the accompanying consolidated statements of operations.
+During the three-month periods ended March 31, 2022 and 2021, patent costs were \$3,000 and \$4,000, respectively, and were included as part of operating expenses in the accompanying condensed consolidated statements of operations.